ozakary/data-C60_ML/dftb-md/README.md

 ```

 - Note that if you want to exactly repeat the calculation, you are strongly suggested to remove the `dftb_in.hsd`, and then rename the file `dftb_pin.hsd` as `dftb_in.hsd`
-- The additional script files `prepare.sh` and `createC60xyz.py` are only used after the DFTB+ simulation has finished
+- The additional script files `prepare.sh` and `createC60xyz.py` are used after the DFTB+ simulation has finished to extract sample C<sub>60</sub> structure configurations from the simulation trajectory.

 ### Scripts

-Scripts used to analyze the MD trajectory and to initialize the [DFT calculations](../dft_calculations_nep) for the C<sub>60</sub> structures produced in the MD simulation are also presented in this directory.
+Scripts used to analyze the MD trajectory and to initialize the [DFT calculations](../dft_calculations_nep) for the C<sub>60</sub> structures produced in the MD simulation are presented below.

 **prepare.sh**

 After the DFTB+ calculation has been completed this shell script prepares the results for the DFT calculations of the reference C<sub>60</sub> configurations.
 Running the script with the command `./prepare.sh` creates the following file structure:
 ```